 Those early experimental concoctions of strawberry, peach, cherry, and apple moonshine were tested and refined - and re-tested and re-refined - and eventually led to popular new product lines of flavored moonshine.

 In 2016 two new flavors were launched: Peach and Butterscotch.
 Come on....
 Peach!

 The Miller family moonshine legacy continues today with Chuck passing on his knowledge to their new Master Distller, son-in-law Jay Durkee, who's bringing plenty of new ideas and products with him.

-- Belmont Farm Distillery is open seasonally, April thru November.
-But all of their products can be ordered online.
+Belmont Farm Distillery is open seasonally, April thru November.
+You can buy moonshine in Virginia ABC stores, or order their products online.

 The tour is FREE.
 Tastings are also available - up to 3 oz (or 1/2 oz each for up to 6 products).

 'Shine On - Check out some new and unique craft cocktail recipes for your next get together!